 Each rank and each of the four divisions within each rank has a specific MMR threshold, so once your MMR value exceeds the maximum value of that threshold, you are promoted to the division above.
 The actual values of the thresholds are subject to change and can shift depending on how many players are in certain ranks in order to keep things balanced and not have too many players up in the higher rankings.

-Party MMR has also been changed for Season 13.
+Party MMR was changed as of Season 13.
 Now, a party’s MMR will be weighted closer to the MMR of the highest ranked player in the group – this is unlike previous seasons.

 Rocket League ranks distribution